 Available at Delta Children, $99.

 Solution: Plenty of decor companies feel your pain, have started designing blackout curtain that doesn’t look like heavy duty plastic.
-This version from Best Home Fashion has star cutouts, with perfectly layered tulle, for a stylishly whimsical look.
+This shade-version from Best Home Fashion has star cutouts for a stylishly whimsical look.
 You’ll still get the filtered light and privacy your kiddo needs for that daily power naps.

 Solution: Available in 26 colors and two shapes (rectangles and circles), you’ll actually enjoy watching your tiny artist scribble all over the walls thanks to these whiteboard and chalkboard decals.
 Arrange the stick-on images in different patterns, orientations, and color combinations to bring a fun pop of color and a ready-made canvas for creativity in your child’s play space or bedroom!
 Check out the Chalk by Bilk website for layout inspiration.